mercure-imaging/mercure/docs/install.rst

 By default, the webgui runs on port 8080.
 Thus, you need to enter "http://x.x.x.x:8000" into your webbrowser.
 If you want to run it on a different port, you can change the port in the file "webgui.env" as well.

 .. note:: The Redash installation script automatically installs Redash on port :80.
-If you want to run the Hermes webgui on port :80 instead, you first need to change the port of Redash (see instructions in the Redash installation section).
+If you want to run the mercure webgui on port :80 instead, you first need to change the port of Redash (see instructions in the Redash installation section).

 Next, you need to tell the bookkeeper the database password.
-This needs to be done in the file "bookkeeper.env" by replacing "ChangePasswordHere" with the password that you selected for the database user hermes:
+This needs to be done in the file "bookkeeper.env" by replacing "ChangePasswordHere" with the password that you selected for the database user mercure:

 ::

     nano bookkeeper.env

 .. tip:: In this file, you can also change the port that the bookkeeper listens on (8080 by default), but that is normally not needed.
-If you need to change it, change it also in the file "hermes.json".
+If you need to change it, change it also in the file "mercure.json".

-Finally, if you are using a different storage location than "/home/hermes/hermes-data", then you need to update the paths in the following two files:
+Finally, if you are using a different storage location than "/home/mercure/mercure-data", then you need to update the paths in the following two files:

 ::

     # Change paths in lines 3-7
-    nano hermes.env
+    nano mercure.env
     ------
     # Change line incoming=... (also change line binary=... if using other install folder)
     nano ../receiver.sh